confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 Target Audience
 ^^^^^^^^^^^^^^^

-The target audience is a developer writing streaming applications and wants compatibility checks and centralized schema management provided by |sr|.
+The target audience is a developer writing Kafka streaming applications, who wants to build a robust application leveraging Avro data and |sr-long|.

 This tutorial is not meant to cover the operational aspects of running the |sr| service.
 For production deployments of |sr-long|, please refer to :ref:`Schema Registry Operations<schemaregistry_operations>`.